 In NSW many campsites are in Travelling Stock Reserves (TSRs) and a camping permit must be obtained.
-Members can obtain necessary permits via the BNT office before trekking, even if you have no animals.
+Members can obtain necessary permits via the NT office before trekking, even if you have no animals.
 Contact with the relevant Livestock Health and Pest Authority (LHPA) 48 hours prior to travel is a condition of the permit.

 12. Fees and charges

 Fees and charges are sometimes charged at showgrounds and campsites where there are facilities.
 These must be paid to the relevant facility manager.

 At some campsites, particularly in the high country, huts are provided for shelter.
 These huts should be shared with other users.
 Huts must be left clean and tidy, food scraps removed, and firewood replaced.
 Never rely on a hut being available.
 Some huts have visitor books, use them to record your visit.

 - Comply with road rules and laws including helmet requirements.